SalamanderXing/cv/README.md

 # Curriculum Vitae

 My curriculum vitae written in React, TypeScript and Vite.
+In the future I might turn this into a general purpose CV template.

 ## Scripts
 Usual vite scripts are available: